 Toddlers' rapid development is astounding, and it's all parents can do to simply keep up with them.
 Since playing is essential to their development, choosing toys that entertain and train toddlers for longer than a couple of hours total is vital.

-Besides, parents can save significantly financially and spatially at home by purchasing quality, open-ended toys and making full use of regular objects inside and outside.
+Besides, parents can save significantly in space and finances at home by purchasing quality, open-ended toys and making full use of regular objects inside and outside.
 What is your toddler's favorite toy?